mikalai-hryb/notes/terraform.md

 ### Does TF support collaboration in some way?

 About collaboration.
 Since the configuration is written in a file, the VCS can be used for collaboration.

+### What is a block in TF?

+A block is a container for other content.
+A block has a type.
+Each block type defines how many labels must follow the type keyword.
+The `network_interface` nested block has no labels.

+Most of Terraform's features (including resources, input variables, output values, data sources, etc.) are implemented as top-level blocks.

 ### What is a resource block?